 The state enlists a Graduated Driver License (GDL) program for first-time drivers who are 15 to 18 years old.
 To start the program and be allowed to legally practice driving on Missouri roads, you must obtain an MO instruction permit.
 You can apply as soon as you turn 15 years old and meet the following requirements.

 A) Ace a Few DMV Practice Permit Tests

-In addition to passing some practice tests, thoroughly study the Missouri Driver Guide until you feel prepared enough to breeze through the actual Department of Revenue instruction permit tests.
+In addition to passing some practice tests, thoroughly study the Missouri Driver Guide until you feel prepared enough to breeze through the real Missouri instruction permit tests.

 B) Gather Required Documents

 Make sure you have the following before heading to a nearby Missouri State Highway Patrol examination office to take your vision, road sign and written tests.

 - Acceptable documents to verify your name, date of birth, place of birth, Social Security number and Missouri residential address (see the state site for full details on ID requirements)